Slow-roasted Middle Eastern-style lamb leg

-Beautifully slow-roasted lamb is a delight to share with dinner guests.
-The harissa is good to spread on the flat bread to moisten it or to drizzle over the lamb for some extra flavour and it keeps well in the refrigerator.
+Beautifully slow-roasted lamb is a delight to share with family or dinner guests.
+Serve with flat bread moistened with a little harissa sauce or drizzle it over the lamb for some extra flavour.
+It keeps well in the refrigerator.

 |4 Tbsp||Olive oil|

 |1 tsp||Ground cloves|

 |2 tsp||Ground cumin|

 Salad and sauce

 - Score the surface of the lamb with a sharp knife, making 2cm slits in the fat and skin.